raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

 -   ch2

+    -   There's a **separation between you and the anger of the jealousy**

+        -   **The first is you**, **the awareness**, **the witness**, **the center of your willful intentions**

+            -   The other is that which you watch

+        -   Just be aware of it
+            -   **sit inside yourself for a while** in complete solitude and silence
+            -   you're so close that you don't realize that **you're actually hypnotized into listening to the voice**
+            -   **if you could get rid of the voice**, the peace and serenity would be the nicest vacation you're ever had

     -   you'll never be free of problems until **you are free from the part within** that has so many problems

         -   "**What part of me is being disturbed** by this?";
             "What part of me is jealous?"
         -   "**who notices this inner** disturbance?"

-            -   To attain true inner freedom, you must be able to **objectively watch your problems** instead of being lost in them.
+            -   To attain true inner freedom, you must be able to **objectively watch your problems** instead of being lost in them
             -   No solution can possibly exist while you're lost in the energy of a problem

-        -   go inside and **let go of the part of you that seems to have so many problems with reality**.
+        -   go inside and **let go of the part of you that seems to have so many problems with reality**
-            -   Once you do that, you'll be clear enough to deal with what's left.
+            -   Once you do that, you'll be clear enough to deal with what's left

     -   **Commit yourself to the inner work of freedom**